StrataSource/Portal-2-Community-Edition/README.md

 Portal 2: Community Edition is a custom community made engine branch of Valve's Portal 2 made to bring more features to modders and mappers of the game.
 The engine is based of CS:GO with all Portal 2 features reimplemented as well as a bunch of new additions!

 This GitHub repository is used as a task tracker and does not contain P2CE's source code.
-For more information, visit [our website](https://www.portal2communityedition.com) our join our [Discord Server](https://discord.gg/NcHSmgb)
+For more information, visit [our website](https://www.portal2communityedition.com) or join our [Discord Server](https://discord.gg/NcHSmgb)